neo4j-contrib/neo4j-mazerunner/README.md

 To use an existing Neo4j database, make sure that the database store directory, typically `data/graph.db`, is available on your host OS.
 Read the [setup guide](https://github.com/kbastani/docker-neo4j#start-neo4j-container) for *kbastani/docker-neo4j* for additional details.

+> Note: The kbastani/docker-neo4j image is running Neo4j 2.1.6.
+If you point it to an older database store, that database may become unable to be attached to a previous version of Neo4j.
+Make sure you back up your store files before proceeding.

 ### Use New Neo4j Database

 To create a new Neo4j database, use any path to a valid directory.